Sample Developmental Edit: Before And After Examples

 Editorial analysis

 This scene reads like a meeting transcript.
-Two people exchange information, disagree politely, then quit.
-No blood.
+Two people trade information, disagree politely, then stop.
 No revelation.
-No forward momentum.
-The writer treats it like a box to check: Sarah and Marcus disagree about deadlines.
-Check.
+No momentum.
+The writer treats it like a box to tick: Sarah and Marcus disagree about deadlines.
+Done.

 "This scene needs surgery.
-Start with what Sarah wants that she doesn't have.
+Start with what Sarah wants and does not have.
 Make it specific.
 Then put Marcus between her and that goal.
-Raise the cost of failure.
-Show us what's underneath the deadline dispute.
+Raise the cost of losing.
+Show what sits underneath the deadline dispute.
 Make every line push toward a decision that changes something."

 The scene should answer: What does Sarah want?
-What stops her from getting it?
+What blocks her?
 What does she risk?
 What does she decide?
-How is she different when she walks out?
+How is she different when she leaves?

 After: The Conference Room Trap